wkantaros/triswap/README.md

 Router implementation soon

-More advanced LPing and trading schema for smaller NFT collections
+More advanced LPing and trading characteristics are still needed for smaller NFT collections